Normally, an earned doctoral degree in philosophy is required for all faculty appointments to a tenure-track position in the Department.

 - Grant proposal reviewing/refereeing for external granting agencies and foundations focusing on pedagogy.

-Service includes activities not necessarily tied to one’s special field of knowledge or profession which make significant contributions to the advancement of the educational, scholarly, governance, and collegial goals and missions of the University, College, Campus, Department, or community.
+Service activities make significant contributions to the advancement of the educational, scholarly, governance, and collegial goals and missions of the University, College, Campus, Department, or community.
+These activities may or may not be tied to a faculty member’s specialization within philosophy.
 The following are examples of service and are not an exhaustive list.

-b.
-Outstanding service to the community beyond the university which is representative of the University, College, or Department, such as service learning organizations.
+- Outstanding service to the community beyond the university which is not representative of the Department, College, Campus, and University including but not limited to:

-Each candidate for reappointment, tenure or promotion should submit a statement of self-evaluation, along with the other materials required by university policy and the departmental handbook to constitute a reappointment, tenure or promotion file.
-The statement of self-evaluation should describe and delineate the candidate’s achievements and contributions, strengths and weaknesses, in the respective areas of scholarship, teaching and service.
-A basic purpose of the self-evaluation statement is to allow a candidate the opportunity to present a composite assessment of the candidate’s accomplishments in the diverse areas of scholarship, teaching and service under consideration.
+Each candidate for reappointment, tenure or promotion should submit a self-evaluation narrative, along with the other materials required by university policy and the departmental handbook to constitute a reappointment, tenure or promotion file.
+A basic purpose of the self-evaluation narrative is to allow a candidate the opportunity to present a composite assessment of the candidate’s accomplishments in scholarship, teaching and service under consideration.
+This narrative should describe and delineate the candidate’s achievements and contributions, strengths and weaknesses, in the respective areas of scholarship, teaching and service.
+In this narrative, the candidate is expected to make the case concerning the quality of his/her accomplishments in scholarship, teaching, and service using the criteria in section D above.
+Candidates are required to present a thorough and reflective narrative without unduly inflating accomplishments or seeming to duplicate achievement within or across categories.

 Renewal of Appointment and Third-Year Full Performance Reviews of Full-Time Non-Tenure Track (NTT) Faculty